hendersontrent/brain-activation-modelling/README.md

 # brain-activation-modelling
-Statistical model development for a paper with colleagues on the relationship between brain activity and self-report data.
+Statistical model development for a paper with colleagues titled "Generalized additive modelling of neural and self-report markers of reassurance".